Power systems use either DC (Direct Current) or AC (Alternating Current). Let’s delve on these technologies.

 - DC system is not suitable for distributing power.

 - HVDC systems currently in operation are derived from AC systems using expensive converter stations.
-Cost savings from reduced transmission lines (especially long distance ones) in a HVDC system go to building the expensive converter stations.
+Cost savings from reduced transmission lines (especially long-distance ones) in an HVDC system go to building the expensive converter stations.

 Click on the image below if you fancy AC power equations.

 The real power described in the equation (to the left) does the real work in the power system.
 It’s what drives the motors, lights the bulbs and so forth.
-The reactive power on the other hand does nothing.
-It only facilitates the transfer of real power.
-How?
-See figure 4 for explanation.
+The reactive power, on the other hand, does not do actual work.
+It’s primarily used to magnetize the transformers, motors, any coil product, transmission lines, etc. In other words, it facilitates the transfer of real power by addressing the need for each equipment.
+Still confused?
+See figure 4 for a crude analogy.